green-cats/router-php/README.md

 Router::routeVoid();
 ```

-## Don't forget to enable redirecting all requests to index.php.
+## Don't forget to enable redirecting all requests to index.php in .htaccess.
 Here is one example:

 ```
 RewriteEngine On